mcbookshelf/bookshelf/docs/modules/animation.md

   **State**: animation is removed from the entity
 ```

-*Example: delete an animation from the nearest Armor Stand*
+*Example: remove an animation from the nearest Armor Stand*

 ```mcfunction
 execute as @n[type=armor_stand] run function #bs.animation:delete {id:"walk"}